 Legality: it is a legal requirement that local authorities set out their approach to charging for adult social care.
-Where the council proposes to make changes to its approach, it must consult with those affected.
-A revised policy, on the basis of the outcome of consultation and associated impact assessment, is intended to meet these obligations.
+Where the Council proposes to make changes to its approach, it must consult those affected.
+A revised policy is intended to meet these obligations.

 Sustainability: local authorities are required to consider the resources available to them to meet the adult social care needs of those for whom they are responsible.
-By reviewing its approach to charging, the Council ensures consideration of whether its approach to maximising recovery of client contributions is fair, appropriate and sustainable.
+By reviewing its approach to charging, the Council ensures consideration of whether its approach to maximising its cost recovery is fair, appropriate and sustainable.